ricealexander/grove-custom-stylesheet/README.md

 **Question: How can I rename custom-stylesheet.css?**
 <br>Answer: The name of the stylesheet is controlled in `gruntfile.js` under sass > dist

+**Question: What is SASS and why are we using it?**
+<br>Answer: [SASS (Syntactically-Awesome Stylesheets)](https://sass-lang.com/) is a CSS pre-processor.
+We can create a project using an advanced syntax and it transforms into a regular CSS file.

+Some useful features SASS gives us include:

+* Variables, Functions, and Mixins for more powerful logic.
+* Scoped CSS Selectors.
+* Allows for a modular structure, with CSS housed in multiple files.